Lynn Townsend White Jr.

-Lynn Townsend White Jr. (April 29, 1907 – March 30, 1987) was an American historian.
-He was a professor of medieval history at Princeton from 1933 to 1937, and at Stanford from 1937 to 1943.
-He was president of Mills College, Oakland, from 1943 to 1958 and a professor at University of California, Los Angeles from 1958 until 1987.
-Lynn White helped to found the Society for the History of Technology (SHOT) and was president from 1960 to 1962.
-He won the Pfizer Award for "Medieval Technology and Social Change" from the History of Science Society (HSS) and the Leonardo da Vinci medal and Dexter prize from SHOT in 1964 and 1970.
-He was president of the History of Science Society from 1971 to 1972.
-He was president of The Medieval Academy of America from 1972–1973, and the American Historical Association in 1973.
+Lynn Townsend White Jr. (April 29, 1907 – March 30, 1987) was an American historian of technology and college president.
+He was an instructor in medieval history at Princeton University from 1933 to 1937, a professor at Stanford University from 1937 to 1943, president of Mills College, Oakland, California, from 1943 to 1958, and a professor at the University of California, Los Angeles from 1958 until 1987.
+He is best known for the controversial book Medieval Technology and Social Change (1962) and for controversial articles on religion, technology, and ecology such as "Dynamo and Virgin Reconsidered" (The American Scholar, 1958) and "The Historical Roots of Our Ecologic Crisis" (Science, 1967).
+White helped to found the Society for the History of Technology and was its president from 1960 to 1962.
+He won the 1963 Pfizer Award for Medieval Technology and Social Change and the Leonardo da Vinci Medal in 1964.